 Not only good food but also – of course – beer from the Pardubice beer brewery (Pernštejn, Porter and more), that is what you get in this pleasant place in Prague’s quarter of Žižkov.

-Beer is not the only typical Czech beverage, read this article to discover the others!
+So how about some beer tourism in Prague?
+However, beer is not the only typical Czech beverage, read this article to discover the others!